Bachelor of General Studies

 The Bachelor of General Studies is a great option for people who have prior education or work experience and are looking for a formal credential to help them advance in their career.
-It gives you plenty of options, so you can concentrate on courses that will get you closer to your goals.
+The program allows for a high degree of choice, so you can concentrate on courses that will get you closer to your goals.

 Some program requirements may be met with credits earned by Prior Learning Assessment and Recognition (PLAR).

 A minimum of 15 TRU credits (distance or on-campus).

-120 credits total, with a GPA of 2.00 (a grade of C) or higher in all courses required for this credential, as follows:
+120 credits total, with a GPA of 2.00 or higher in all courses required for this credential, as follows:

 Core requirements (6 credits)